Fair Without Leveling Down: A New Intersectional Fairness Definition

-In the first two settings, one model harms the worst-off group, and the relative performance of that model is worse than the other.
-Thus, a fairness measure must assign a higher unfairness to that model.
-Both DF and $IF_{\alpha}$, indeed, assign a higher unfairness to that model.
+To summarize, in the first two cases, one model harms the worst-off group (absolute performance), and the relative performance of that model is worse than the other.
+Thus, a good fairness measure should assign a higher unfairness to that model, which both DF and $\IF{\alpha}$ do.
 In the third case, one model performs better on the worst-off group, while the other model has a closer relative performance.
 The fairness in this setting depends on the relative importance of absolute and relative performance.
-On the one hand, DF would consistently assign one model to be fairer than the other, while on the other hand $IF_{\alpha}$ would enable the practitioner to explore this tension.
+Here, DF consistently assigns one model a higher fairness than the other, while $\IF{\alpha}$ enables to explore this tension and tune the relative importance of both criteria through $\alpha$.
+For instance, the previous example in Section~\ref{sec:background} falls in the third case.
+On the one hand, $\DF$ will assign higher $\epsilon$ for $h_{\theta_1}$ in comparison to $h_{\theta_2}$.
+On the other hand, $\IF{\alpha}$ will assign higher $\gamma$ for $h_{\theta_1}$ for $\alpha \in (0.0, 0.81)$, while for all other $\alpha$, the $\gamma$ would be higher for $h_{\theta_2}$.
+We illustrate the effect of $\alpha$ in more details below.